 The Music Policy Directory lists songs and their current policies set by the copyright holders.
 Policies displayed in the Music Policy Directory describe only what happens when you publish a video on YouTube that uses this music.

 Copyright holders decide if and how they want their music to be used on YouTube, so their copyright policy will affect whether and how your video is made available.
-If you use music listed in the Music Policy Directory, you will receive a copyright claim notifying you that you used copyrighted content.
+If you use music listed in the Music Policy Directory, you may receive a Content ID claim notifying you that you used copyrighted content.

 Here's what each policy means: